Ericv0801/LIRI-BOT/README.md

 LIRI is a backend app that allows its users to retrieve data using different API's such as Bands in Town, Spotify, and OMDB.

 ## Instructions
+While in the directory of liri.js, use the command line to type a search term as follows:

+(example) node liri movie-this toy story

+First type node liri then type an operator your choices are:

+concert-this
+spotify-this-song
+movie-this
+do-what-it-says
+finally type a search term

 ## Features